 Reg-Up and Reg-Down awards and associated Reg-Up and Reg-Down MCPCs.
 This capacity is procured as Regulation Reserve Service and will be utilized by the ERCOT Load Frequency Control (LFC) engine to send regulation signals every LFC cycle – 4 seconds for the next 5 minutes or until next clearing of the RT market

 RRS awards and RRS MCPC.
 This procured capacity must be available to be converted into energy, if required, in the next 10 minutes (like a call option).
-This responsibility to deliver exists for the next 5 minutes or until the next clearing of the RT market
+This responsibility to deliver exists for the next 5 minutes or until the next clearing of the RT market - I still have concerns about energy in 10-minutes when RRS responsibility can be changed every 5 minutes - either change RRS to a 5-minute product or make it a purely frequency response service.

 Option 1: Non-Spin awards and Non-Spin MCPC.
 This procured capacity (Online and/or Offline) must be available to be converted into energy, if required, within the next 30 minutes following an instruction and must also be able to sustain the energy deployment for a 1 hour period (like a call option).
 This responsibility to deliver exists for the next 5 minutes or until the next clearing of the Real-Time market.
 On-Line Non-Spin capacity must be available to SCED for dispatch.